WalterBright/documents/bitfields.md

 bitfields.
 Without semantic knowledge of what is a bitfield, the compiler cannot generate symbolic debug information for them, and the user experience with them is degraded.
+By being compatible with the associated C compiler, existing symbolic debuggers will work smoothly with D bitfields.

 ### Reference to Bitfield